Interview: Plastic that doesn’t end up in our oceans

 At Technoform, our guiding principle is consistent, universal recycling management.
 The aim is to recycle all our materials.
 If the specific application allows, I plan a residue-free recycling programme for the materials used, right from the start.
 Many of our customers now expressly request for their plastic profiles to be produced in this sustainable way.
 Materials that can be recycled don’t have to be bought new.
 This brings costs down without compromising on quality.
 But this has its limits.
 Thermoplastics cannot be recycled as many times as we want without losing some key material properties.

-Dirk Moses, R&D Project Manager at Technoform
+Dirk Moses, Head of Market Development at Technoform

 How has the product life cycle of extruded plastic profiles changed in terms of its sustainability in recent years?